 Queueing Theory is the mathematical study of waiting lines, also called queues.
 It was first described in the early 1900s by a Danish engineer named Agner Karup Erlang, who worked for the Copenhagen Telephone Exchange.
 As telephone usage and therefore switchboard demand expanded, staffing the right number of trained operators was a big challenge.
 It was crucial that the number of operators available aligned with the varying number of incoming calls at all times.

 When all switchboard operators were busy, any new requests for service would be sent to a queue until an operator was free to connect their call.
 Erlang developed a mathematical model to project the anticipated wait time for a given number of operators handling a certain number of calls.
 He identified some key variables to use as inputs, including the number of requests for calls and the amount of time required to connect each of them.
-This mathematical approach has since been applied to several industries whose base their business models on variable demand with limited resources.
+This mathematical approach has since been applied to several industries whose business models accommodate variable demand with limited resources.

 Among other variables, the expanded queueing model can project outputs of response times and available proactive time per officer.
 When arranging the data appropriately, these projections are calculated given the available resources.
 When those projections are aligned with a planned work schedule, patrol commanders can make informed decisions while assigning officers to teams, areas, or shifts.

 Our behavior patterns follow a seven-day cycle.
 Some activities are more common on some days of the week than others.
 To most efficiently deploy the available patrol officers, staffing rotations should follow the same cycle.
-However, a schedule such as a 4on/4off schedule does not repeat every seven days and therefore limits the flexibility to adapt to the changing workload between different days of the week.
+However, a 4on/4off schedule does not repeat every seven days and therefore limits the flexibility to adapt to the changing workload between different days of the week.
 There will be periods where problems will arise due to understaffing while other times of the week are significantly overstaffed.

 Many schedules have become popular because they allow for different days off each week.
 This is often favored because officers will rotate through some weekend days off to spend with their families.
 Every patrol schedule is a balance between ease of management, officer satisfaction, officer safety, and adequate coverage.
 When choosing something other than a seven-day base rotation for your patrol schedule, be aware that there will be a significant loss in efficiency.